 The Guitar Today

-This guitar is now owned by Zach Irons, the son of former RHCP drummer Jack Irons and the guitarist for AWOLNATION (thanks Christoph).
-Apparently, John gave Zach guitar lessons early on, and the two formed a friendship.
+This Strat is now owned by Zach Irons, son of former RHCP drummer Jack Irons and guitarist for AWOLNATION.
+According to Christoph, John gave Zach guitar lessons early on, and the two became friends.
+Sometime after 2007, John gifted the guitar to Zach.

 We met when I was younger when I was 14 or so.
 We shared the bond of a love for the guitar and our friendship grew from there.
 At the time I met him I wasn’t necessarily a fan.
 I didn’t really know his work or his playing.
 Flea had told me that I should sit down with him; he said that he was one of the best.
 So we set something up and it worked out.
 We just kind of hit it off.